ColterLong/fortune-cookie-backend/README.md

 The backend for the fortune-cookie frontend.
 Receives http requests from frontend and contacts the mysql database providing the response back to the frontend.

-For the mysql credentials, create a file name dbConfig.js with the following:
+For the mysql credentials, create a file name dbConfig.js with the following filled in:

-exports.host = ''
+exports.host = '';

 exports.user = '';

 exports.password = '';

 exports.database = '';

 exports.table = '';

 exports.tableAttribute = '';